PavlaBerankova/MyRecipe/README.md

 2. Open Terminal on your Mac and go (create) to the folder to which you want to clone the project

-3. Clone the Guess Number repository by running the following command:
+3. Clone the MyRecipe repository by running the following command:
    ```
    git clone https://github.com/PavlaBerankova/MyRecipe.git
    ```